Dinesh4013j/Dinesh4013j/README.md

 ### 💡 Quote of the Day

-_"Failure helps us to learn from Mistakes, bug will help to good programmer"_
+_"Failure helps us to learn from Mistakes, bug in code  will help to good programmer"_